-Read the section about unit trusts in the course workbook and fill in the blanks using the following terms; diversified, beneficial, trustee, public, units, decrease, open, cancelled, reissued, increase, unit holders.
+Read the section about unit trusts in the course workbook and fill in the blanks using the terms below.

-A unit trust is a type of Collective e Investment Scheme.
+A unit trust is a type of Collective Investment Scheme.
 The is the legal owner is legal owner of the underlying assets and the are the owners.

-A unit trust can be either authorised or unauthorised (only authorised funds can be marketed to the
+A unit trust can be either authorised or unauthorised (only authorised funds can be marketed to the).

-Investors pay money into the trust in exchange for .
+Investors pay money into the trust in exchange for

-The money is invested in a portfolio of assets.
-If the portfolio increases in value the value of units will If the portfolio falls in value, the units will in value.
+The money is invested in aportfolio of assets.
+If the portfolio increases in value the value of unitswillIf the portfolio falls in value, the units willin value.